Biometric Cashless System and ParentPay

 How is the Biometric Recognition System used to obtain a meal?

-At the till point is a dermal scanner, when the student wishes to pay for the meal s/he simply places his/her thumb/finger on the scanner; and this will bring up that individual’s account.
+At the till point is a dermal scanner, when the student wishes to pay for the meal they simply places their thumb/finger on the scanner; and this will bring up that individual’s account.
 A display will show the terminal operator the cardholder’s photo, name, and current cash balance held within the system.
 The selected food items will be entered into the system from the touch screen terminal while the product values and the total balance will show on the display.
 For individuals using a PIN, they simply give the terminal operator their number, and the account will be brought up.

 How is money entered into the system?